 19. Section 3.01(f).
 Infrastructure Phasing.
 Section 3.01(f)(vi) requires drainage infrastructure in Development Area 4 to be completed prior to the approval of construction of the 1700th residential unit.
 That is, after approximately 80% (1700/2119) of the units have been constructed.
-This is contrary to the requirements of Section 19.02.130 of the UDC, which requires that "Except as otherwise provided in Paragraphs (3) and (4), completion of common area and off-site improvements within any residential subdivision shall be scheduled to be concurrent with development (e.g., when fifty percent of the development is completed, at least fifty percent of the common area and off-site improvements shall be completed)."
-While the UDC permits the Director of Public Works to determine the phasing schedule, there exists nothing in the Development Agreement itself to justify a permitted deviation, especially given that Development Area 4 is upstream (i.e., where the water comes from!) from the other Development Areas.
+This is contrary to the requirements of Section 19.02.130 of the UDC, which requires that "Except as otherwise provided in Paragraphs (3) and (4), completion of common area and off-site improvements within any residential subdivision shall be scheduled to be concurrent with development (e.g., when fifty percent of the development is completed, at least fifty percent of the Director of Public Works to determine the phasing schedule, there exists nothing in the Development Agreement itself to justify a permitted deviation, especially given that Development Area 4 is upstream (i.e., where the water comes from!) from the other Development Areas.

-Section 3.01(f)(vii) likewise fails to comply with the UDC or justify noncompliance by deferring completion of the Two Fifty Drive extension, an important access route to the Community from the neighboring public streets, until the construction of the 1500th residential unit.
+Section 3.01(f)(vii) likewise fails to comply with the UDC or justify noncompliance by deferring completion of the Two Fifty Drive extension, an important access route to the Community from the neighboring public streets, until the construction of the 1500^{th} residential unit.